 “I’m going to get MJ and Mimi.
 I’ll be back,” I stood up to gather to twins.

 No matter what Michael and I have gone through, something about talking about what we’ve gone through to the public doesn’t sit right with me.
 Our marriage is something that I deem off limits.
 It was loving, but it was painful.
 And talking about it on a public platform gives people the right to speak ill of our marriage and of each of us individually.
 Michael already has to put up with enough.
 Why on earth would I allow him to receive more scrutiny?
 It just isn’t fair.
 We may not be together, but I’ll always care for him in more regard than one.
-I respect him entirely too much to allow anything negatively to be spoken of him because of what I said to the public.

-They both looked back at me with an identical questioning look on their faces.
+The twins both looked back at me with an identical questioning look on their faces.

 “What are we going to talk about?”
 MJ asked.